28. Parallelizing the Algorithm#

 This means the parallel algorithm may need more iterations.

-Because we update all agents at once, the agents have less information — they are predicting the next period distribution from the current one.
+Second, because we update all agents at once, the agents have less information — they are predicting the next period distribution from the current one.

 We hope that, nonetheless, the algorithm will converge.